Code-Institute-Submissions/CI-MilestoneProject-1/README.md

   - The hero also provides a small paragraph that gives the user insight into what the site is about.

+  - **This feature satisfies the user goal of immediately being able to understand the sites main purpose**

   ![Hero](readme-files/hero.png)